• Home

 Notes

-1. You can use any variety of ground meat you like.
+1. Ground Meat: You can use any variety of ground meat you like.
 This No Bean Chili is all about the meat and bold flavors, so you really want the meat to stand out and shine.
 Make sure you select the best variety for your specific taste, or try using a mix of meats for layers of flavor!
 (See below for a complete list of ground meats to use.)

-Ground Meat for Chili:
+Best Meats for Chili:

 • Ground Beef – Different ground beef have different meat-to-fat ratio, so pay attention to the label or ask your butcher for help.
 Keep in mind that lean ground beef won’t provide a ton of flavor.
 I recommend an 85% blend, which is a mix of ground chuck and ground sirloin.
 You get the hearty leanness from the sirloin and the extra little bit of fat from the chuck which seamlessly blends into the chili and provides a richer flavor.